reactive-python/reactpy-django/docs/features/components.md

     Yes, if the stylesheet is contains styling for your component.

-??? question "Can I load CSS using `html.link` instead?"
+??? question "Can I load static CSS using `html.link` instead?"

-    While you can load a with `html.link`, keep in mind that loading this way **does not** ensure load order.
-Thus, your stylesheet will likely be loaded after your component is displayed.
+    While you can load stylesheets with `html.link`, keep in mind that loading this way **does not** ensure load order.
+Thus, your stylesheet will be loaded after your component is displayed.
+This would likely cause some visual jankiness, so use this at your own discretion.

-    Here's an example on this use case:
+    Here's an example on what you should typically avoid doing:

     ```python
     from idom import component, html